danbsolo/StickyNoteWidget/README.md

 # StickyNoteWidget
-A virtual stickyNote placed on a desktop screen.
+A virtual stickyNote placed on a desktop screen.<br>
 Uses Python, TKinter, and SQLite.

 <p align="center">